ibrahimothman/chatapp/README.md

 * Send friend requests and receive them.
 * Receive a notification if you have new friend request.
 * Receive a notification if you have new message.
-* This app uses firebase to store data
+* This app uses firebase Realtime database

 # Project Overview